Sombressoul/dyna/docs/CPSF_research_notes/CPSF_Glossary.md

 * attenuation scalars $\sigma_j^{\parallel}, \sigma_j^{\perp} \in \mathbb{R}_{>0}$,
 * scalar weight $\alpha_j \in \mathbb{R}_{\ge 0}$.

 This tuple defines a directionally localized generator of field structure.
+The geometric part defines a region of influence on the toroidal base, while the semantic part modulates the content delivered into that region.
+Through their collective interference, such contributions define the emergent semantic field on the second level of CPSF.